This post was last updated on July 25th, 2023 at 12:10 pm

 Malta’s National Aquarium is one of the best tourist attractions on the island.
 This starfish-shaped building represents an excellent opportunity to discover Malta’s marine life and of course…have fun!

-This unique aquarium is located in the north of the island in Qawra: you can catch a bus from Valletta (bus 45, 48 or 31) or Sliema (bus 212) but keep in mind that is a long ride and it can take up to 1h!
-The best choice is to drive there.
-The parking of the aquarium is free.
+This unique aquarium in Malta is located in the north of the island in Qawra: you can catch a bus from Valletta (bus 45, 48 or 31) or Sliema (bus 212) but keep in mind that is a long ride and it can take up to 1h!
+The best option is to drive there or take the tourist bus hop-on hop-off that goes around the island.
+The parking of the aquarium in Malta is free.

 These are the opening hours of the aquarium: